Quick facts

 Niguliste Museum (St. Nicholas’ Church)

-Niguliste Museum is medieval art inside a historic church — one of the most atmospheric museum stops in Tallinn’s Old Town, with altarpieces, sacred art, and a calm, candle-lit feeling.
+Niguliste Museum is medieval art inside a historic church — one of the most atmospheric museum stops in Tallinn’s Old Town, with altarpieces, sacred art

 Place